 Across the streaks of rain that clouded my vision lay another thatched hut that held Habibah.
-I could barely hear her cries now, the rain that begun swallowed her wails in pregnant drops and thunder growls, but Sumayyah was with her, and so was the village midwife.
+I could barely hear her cries now; the rain that had begun swallowed her wails in pregnant drops and thunder growls, but Sumayyah was with her, and so was the village midwife.

 I fell back onto the bamboo bed.
-My slender arms wrapped my legs to my chest and I pinned my chin down to my knees; ashy and bruised from climbing the village trees.
+My slender arms wrapped my legs and pulled them up to my chest.
+I pinned my chin down to my knees; they were ashy and bruised from climbing the village trees.

-My father was anxious.
-He tried to hide his worry by continuously dipping masa into the yaji set before him on his mat but his nervousness glared, even as he chewed.
-We sat there in silence, waiting, with unspoken fear between us.
+My father, who was sitting adjacent to me, was anxious.
+He tried to hide his worry by continuously dipping masa into the yaji set before him on his mat, but his nervousness glared, even as he chewed.
+We sat there in silence, waiting, with unspoken fear heavy between us.

-I looked away from my father back to the lean window, the rain outside was dying down to weak showers.
-As I stared outside, my eyes caught the oil lamp in the distance, half-buried in the ground, next to our maize farm.
-Plump drops of rainwater were still tapping onto it, father would be so upset!
+I looked away from my father and back to the lean window.
+The rain outside was dying down to weak showers.
+As I stared out, my eyes caught the oil lamp in the distance, half-buried in the ground next to our maize farm.
+Heavy drops of rainwater were still tapping onto it; father would be so upset!
 I thought.

-I wondered who left the precious oil lamp out in the rain and what our father would do when he finds out.
-As these thoughts temporarily occupied my mind, my mother’s high-pitched scream rang through into my ears.
+I wondered who left the precious oil lamp out in the rain and what our father would do when he found out.
+As these thoughts temporarily occupied my mind, my mother’s high-pitched scream rang through my ears.

 I jumped to the window and held onto its wooden frame.
-The door to the hut was still shut and all I could see from my window was the clay walls of her hut and the rainwater around its base.
-I was still holding onto the window’s frame when the cry of a baby; sharp and piercing rang through into the compound.
+The door to the hut was still shut, and all I could see from my window were the clay walls of her shed and the rainwater around its base.
+I was still holding onto the window’s frame when the cry of a baby, sharp and piercing, rang through into the compound.
 My father jolted to his feet and lifted his hands into the air, instantly praising the name of Allah.

-“Mai gida,” she regarded my father when she approached us, “It’s a boy!” she announced.
+“Mai gida,” she regarded my father as she stood before us, “It’s a boy!” she announced.

 My father beamed with joy and nodded in acknowledgment.

-I was smiling up at both adults and they continued to converse over me.
-He inquired about my mother’s health and when Sumayyah responded in the affirmative, he began to make his way after her, towards the hut to see my mother and I hopped, giggly beside him.
+I smiled up at both adults, and they continued to converse over me.
+He inquired about my mother’s health, and when Sumayyah responded in the affirmative, he began to make his way after her towards the hut to see my mother and I hopped, giggly beside him.

-We stepped into the hut.
-The village midwife on seeing us congratulated father and handed the newborn to him.
-My delighted father lowered his head down to the baby’s right ear and in a voice only audible to the baby, he called the Adhan.
+We stepped into the shed.
+The village midwife, on sighting us, congratulated father and handed the newborn to him.
+My delighted father lowered his head down to the baby’s right ear, and in a voice only audible to the baby, he called the Adhan.

-On the seventh day after the birth of the baby, our father named him Gowon Ibrahim – because he was born on a rainy day.
+On the seventh day after the baby’s birth, our father named him Gowon Ibrahim – because he was born on a rainy day.

-The men that came in the morning witnessed as our father perform the Aqeeqah for the newborn; two rams were slaughtered, thereafter his hair was shaved and he was circumcised.
+The men who came in the morning witnessed our father performing the Aqeeqah for the newborn; two rams were slaughtered, and after that, the baby’s hair was shaved, and he was circumcised.

 Everyone was happy, everyone but Habibah.

-My father married Habibah shortly after the passing of my mother – his second wife.
-As the third and last child of my mother, Habibah took a peculiar liking to me.
+My father married Habibah shortly after my mother’s passing – his second wife.
+As my mother’s third and last child, Habibah took a peculiar liking to me.
 She grew fond of me and groomed me like I was born of her.

 Everywhere she went, she took me with her.
-I was always by her side so it was hard to tell that I was not actually her son.
-Our father regarded all his wives and children with love and insisted upon unity, while the first wife – Sumayyah, and the rest of my siblings lived cordially, I particularly enjoyed preferential treatment from Habibah.
+I was always by her side, so it was hard to tell that I was not her son.
+Our father regarded all his wives and children with love and insisted upon unity.
+So while the first wife – Sumayyah, and the rest of my siblings lived cordially, I particularly enjoyed preferential treatment from Habibah.

-She was eighteen when our father married her and I was going on thirteen and the youngest of all eight children so perhaps it was only natural that she and I bonded so evenly.
+She was eighteen when our father married her, and I was thirteen and the youngest of eight children, so perhaps it was only natural that she and I bonded so evenly.

-At first, I thought she was merely tired from the vigorous process of childbirth especially as it was her first, but even as the days went by; sunrise after sunrise, market day after market day, she remained distant.
-Sumayyah took charge over Gowon as was natural in her position as the first and most experienced wife to do: she bathed him, clothed him, pacified him, and usually returned him to Habibah only when it was time for him to feed.
+At first, I thought she was merely tired from the vigorous process of childbirth, especially as it was her first, but even as the days went by, sunrise after sunrise, market day after market day, she remained distant.
+Sumayyah took charge of Gowon as was natural in her position as the first and most experienced wife to do: she bathed him, clothed him, soothed him, and usually returned him to Habibah only when it was time for him to feed.

 Yet in all these, Habibah would lie on the mat in her hut, completely wrapped in her Jilbaab.
-She refused to play with the family, most times she refused to eat, not even if it were her favorite meal; Tuwo Shinkafa.
-Sumayyah noticed this new change in her behavior too and she soon reported it to our father.
+She refused to play with the family and often refused to eat, even when it was her favorite meal; Tuwo Shinkafa.
+Sumayyah noticed this new change in her behavior, and she soon reported it to our father.

-She was constantly in a foul mood, irritated and restless too, I doubted if she got any sleep at night.
-There was an obvious disconnection between her and the baby and by the time Gowon clocked three months in age, Habibah had lost a considerable amount of weight.
+She was constantly in a foul mood, irritated and restless, too; I doubted if she got any sleep at night.
+There was an apparent disconnection between her and the baby, and by the time Gowon clocked three months in age, Habibah had lost considerable weight.

-I went about with my childish ways; playing in the sand with my brothers and sisters and getting into trouble around the village, but no matter how far off into the village I wandered or how long I was gone, I returned home to meet Habiba in the same sunken state.
+I went about with my childish ways, playing in the sand with my brothers and sisters and getting into trouble around the village, but no matter how far off into the village I wandered or how long I was gone, I returned home to meet Habiba in the same hollow state.

-I was so distracted with worry that my Biology teacher; master Ibrahim took notice and invited me into his shared office building.
+I was so distracted with worry that my Biology teacher, master Ibrahim, noticed and invited me into his shared office building.

 I sat across from him with his high rustic wooden desk between us.
-The office which was an open space with arranged desks and attached wooden chairs for each teacher smelled of old books and was full of activity.
-Teachers came in and went out, chairs dragged across the cemented floor.
+The office, an open space with arranged desks and attached wooden chairs for each teacher, smelled of old books and was full of activity.
+Teachers came in and went out.
+Chairs dragged across the cemented floor.
 Three students on their knees with hands up in the air had eyes that pleaded for mercy.

-Exhausted voices of teachers rented the air, hearty laughter could be heard above some hushed conversations and my eyes regarded my legs, covered with white knee-high socks that had brown patches with holes at the feet, concealed in my rubber sandals.
+Exhausted voices of teachers rented the air, hearty laughter could be heard above some hushed conversations, and my eyes regarded my legs, covered with white knee-high socks with brown patches and holes at the feet, but those were concealed in my rubber sandals.

 He folded his hands on the desk and leaned forward, “Tell me, what is the problem?”